 Subspace Network is a rising Layer 1 protocol powering Web3 @ Internet scale.
 The crypto-native team wanted a non-custodial way to manage their crypto payroll globally.

-Request Finance not only saves us 1-2 hours per week in processing crypto payments, but also saves us days during our annual tax and corporate reporting seasons.
-Our crypto payments history can be exported in a single keystroke for analysis and preparation of tax and financial statements. - Jeremiah Wagstaff, CEO and Co-founder at Subspace Labs
+Request Finance saves Substack 1-2 hours per week in processing crypto payments, and also saves us days of work during our annual tax and corporate reporting seasons.
+The ability to export crypto payments history in a single keystroke streamlined the analysis and preparation of tax and financial statements.

 In 2019, Jeremiah Wagstaff received a grant from the US National Science Foundation to develop a way to resolve the blockchain trilemma - the trade-offs between security, decentralization, and scalability.
 A year and a half, and less than 10,000 lines of Rust code later, Subspace was born.